bimalpreetkaur/assessment/README.md

-# assessment task
+# Assessment task

 ## Problem:

-Automation of below mentioned test scenario:
+Automate below mentioned test scenario:
-Verify that a pre-registered user with a valid email and password is able to login in successfully.
+Verify that a pre-registered user (with valid email and password) is able to log into the application successfully.

 ## Solution

+Automated test script which opens the application URL and log in the user using email id and password.
-Automation of above mentioned test scenario using POM Based Page object model Selenium Automation Framework
+POM Based Page object model Selenium Automation Framework is used to create the test script.

 ## Prerequisities

-- Eclipse IDE
+- IDE
 - Java
 - Selenium
 - Maven
 - Chrome browser
 - MAC/windows operating system

-##Automation project explaination
+## Project explaination
 1. Object Repository:
 UIMap is a concept for defining, storing, and serving UI elements of an application or a website.
 The UIMap properties file contains a set of ‘key-value’ pairs, where key is an alias of the UI element, and a value is the locator.
 2. Test Data: